vlang/v/tutorials/building_a_simple_web_blog_with_vweb/README.md

-## Building a 150 KB web blog in V with 0 dependencies
+## Building a 150 KB web blog in V & SQLite

 Hello,